-Percentage of All Shares Immediately After Offering

-Number of Shares and the Concurrent Private
+Name and Address Number of Shares Beneficially Owned Percentage of All Shares Immediately After Offering and the Concurrent Private Placement(1)

-Name and Address Beneficially Owned Placement(1)

 Stanley Middleman(2)(3) 1,000,000 %

-Jeffrey Lown II(3) -
+Jeffrey Lown II(3)

 Martin Levine(3)

-Joseph Murin(3)(4) -
+Joseph Murin(3)

-Jonathan Kislak(3)(4)
+Jonathan Kislak(3) -

-Robert Salcetti(3)(4) -
+Robert Salcetti(3)

-All directors, executive officers and independent directors as a group (6 persons)(3) 1,000,000 %
+All directors, executive officers and independent director nominees as a group (6

+persons)(3) 1,000,000 %

-- Less than one percent. - (1) Assumes a total of Shares of common stock are outstanding immediately after the closing of this offering and the concurrent private placement.
-Shares of common stock issuable upon exercise of the underwriters' over-allotment option. - (2) Excludes 1,000 shares of our common stock issued and sold to Mr. Middleman in connection with our initial capitalization.
+- Less than one percent. - (1) Assumes a total of shares of common stock are outstanding immediately after the closing of this offering and the concurrent private placement.

+Does not reflect shares of common stock issuable upon exercise of the underwriters' over-allotment option. - (2) Excludes 1,000 shares of our common stock issued and sold to Mr. Middleman in connection with our initial capitalization.
 We will repurchase these shares from Mr. Middleman at the closing of this offering for \$1,000. - (3) Upon completion of this offering, we will grant an aggregate of 37,500 LTIP units to our executive officers and directors and to certain employees of our Manager and Freedom Mortgage who provide services to us pursuant to our 2013 Equity Incentive Plan.
 The LTIP units granted to our executive officers and our Chairman of the Board, Mr. Middleman, and to employees of our Manager and Freedom Mortgage who provide services to us will vest ratably over a three-year period beginning on the one-year anniversary of the closing of this offering.
 The LTIP units granted to our independent directors will be fully vested on the date of grant.
-The number and percentage shown in the table above excludes: (i) 5,000 shares of common stock issuable upon exchange of 5,000 LTIP units to be granted to Mr. Middleman; (ii) 8,750 shares of common stock issuable upon exchange of 8,750 LTIP units to be granted to Mr. Levine; and (iv) 2,500 shares of common stock issuable upon exchange of 2,500 LTIP units to be granted to each of our independent directors. - (4) Excludes \$10,000 in awards we expect to grant to each of our independent directors under our 2013 Equity Incentive Plan after the completion of this offering as part of their compensation for agreeing to serve on our board of directors in 2013.
+The number and percentage shown in the table above excludes: (i) 5,000 shares of common stock issuable upon exchange of 5,000 LTIP units to be granted to Mr. Middleman; (ii) 8,750 shares of common stock issuable upon exchange of 8,750 LTIP units to be granted to Mr. Levine; and (iv) 2,500 shares of common stock issuable upon exchange of 2,500 LTIP units to be granted to each of our independent director nominees.